utilitywarehouse/kubernetes-init-containers/mongo/replicated_bootstrap/README.md

 # Replicated Mongo DB bootstraping script

 This is intended to be used in statefulset's `initContainer` to bootstrap a new replicated Mongo DB.
+StatefulSet must have `podManagementPolicy: Parallel` as the 0th pod will wait for all others to startup

-It creates 4 users: metrics exporter, Mongolizer (backups), admin (root) and service user.
+It creates 4 users: metrics exporter, mongolizer (backups), admin (root) and app user.

+App user gets rights to APP_DB and should be used in your applications config.

 `REPLICATION_NODES` are in format `hostname:port,hostname:port`
 this variable needs to have only secondary nodes, ie starting from 1 (ignoring the 0th, which will be the primary node)